 The length of the delay is counted in business days from the day of your deposit.
 Every day is a business day except Saturdays, Sundays, and federal holidays.
 End of business is considered to be 6 p.m. or the hour in which the branch closes.
-Refer to a SEFCU Branch Hours and Locations Brochure.
+Refer to a SEFCU Branch Hours and Locations Guide.
 The length of the delay varies depending on the type of deposit and is explained below.

 Unless a longer delay applies, as described below, funds from the following deposits are available immediately: